revaldinho/CPIC/README.md

 # CPIC

-This is an Amstrad CPC ROM box implemented in a ChipKit MAX32 Microcontroller board.
+This is an Amstrad CPC ROM/RAM Expansion board implemented in a Microcontroller.

 Unless otherwise noted, all files and the project are copyright by the contributors and licensed under the GPL.